faaerde/frank-aerdelman/docs/about_me/_intro.md

 I've used multiple tools and Content Management Systems to produce documentation, but find that I really love a "Docs as Code" setup.

+I believe that a good Project Manager needs to be able to `adapt` to changing scopes and shifting deadlines, must be `consistent` with steps in a workflow and create a recognizable set of expectations for SMEs, and must `communicate` changes to the Program Manager, SMEs, and other Technical Writers to keep everyone synced.
+The left hand must know what the right hand is doing.

 ## Summary

 - Resilient Technical Writer with over 22 years' experience providing documentation ranging from weekly distributions to in-depth maintenance manuals (20 to 44,000 pages) covering military, aerospace/aviation, commercial/industrial, and semiconductor industries.